Eschatologue/CM_wiki/docs/glossary.md

 ## Armour Training

 Armour training allows you to use armour of a certain category without the following drawbacks.
-If you wear Light, Medium, or Heavy armour and lack training with it, you have Disadvantage on any D20 Test that involves Strength or Dexterity, and you can't cast spells.
+If you wear Light, Medium, or Heavy armour and lack training with it, you have **:d20-dis: Disadvantage**{ .d20 } on any D20 Test that involves Strength or Dexterity, and you can't cast spells.
 If you use a *Shield* and lack training with it, you don't gain its AC bonus.

 ---